jfrog/jfrog-client-js/README.md

     ...
   });
 ```

-Please note that you need to replace 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX' with the actual session ID you want to use.
+Please note that you need to replace 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX' with the actual session ID that you've generated for `registerSessionId`.